 The Corporation's properties are held in the form of permits, licenses, applications, authorities and working interests in permits, licenses, applications and authorities.
-If the Corporation or the holder of the permits, licenses, applications or authorities fails to meet the specific requirement of the permits, licenses, applications or authorities, the permits, licenses, applications or authorities may terminate or expire.
+If the Corporation or the holder of the permits, licenses, applications and authorities fails to meet the specific requirement of the permits, licenses, applications or authorities, the permits, licenses, applications or authorities may terminate or expire.
 There can be no assurance that the obligations required to maintain each of the permits, licenses, applications and authorities will be met.
-The termination or expiration of the Corporation's permits, licenses, applications and authorities or the working interests relating to the permits, licenses, applications and authorities or the corporation's results of operations and business.
+The termination or expiration of the Corporation's permits, licenses, applications and authorities or the working interests relating to the permits, licenses, applications and authorities may have a material adverse effect on the Corporation's results of operations and business.